-Health and safety remain the focus of Omaha Public Schools as we begin the 2021-22 school year.
+Health and safety remain the focus of Omaha Public Schools as we continue the 2021-22 school year.
 We care deeply about our students, staff and families.
 Our district is in regular contact with public health officials, medical experts and the Nebraska Department of Education.
-We fully expect conditions to change in the coming year, and that may require us to change some protocols.
+Conditions may still change in the coming year, and that may require us to adjust some protocols.
 We will communicate updates directly to staff and families.

 As one of the first large, urban school districts to return in-person in 2020, the entire Omaha Public Schools community can be proud of our collective commitment to young people.
 Our data has shown that students need to be in class, connected and learning with one another.
 We can do it, together.

-Many health and safety protocols from the 2020-21 school year will continue.
+We will continue many health and safety protocols to maintain in-person learning.
 Enhanced disinfecting of high-touch surfaces, classrooms and shared materials will be part of our daily routine.
 Handwashing and hand sanitizing will occur frequently throughout the day.
 Schools may adjust traffic patterns to minimize crowds when possible.
 Our district will continue to partner with public health to host COVID-19 vaccination clinics and encourage anyone eligible to be vaccinated, in consultation with their doctor.
-Face coverings will be required inside all district schools and offices.
-Face coverings should be worn properly over the nose and mouth and will be available at each location.

 Additional specifics on our health and safety protocols are below: